-11.2 Documentation by Interns, Residents and Fellows - The attending physician shall be responsible for each patient's medical record.
-When interns, residents or fellows are involved in patient care at Banner Casa Grande, sufficient evidence is documented in the health record to substantiate active participation and supervision of the patient's care by the attending physician.
-The teaching physician must personally document his/her participation in three (3) key components of the service provided by interns, residents or fellows, i.e. history, exam, and medical decision making.
+10.2 Documentation By Interns, Residents And Fellows - The attending physician shall be responsible for each patient's medical record.
+When interns, residents or fellows are involved in patient care at the medical centers, sufficient evidence is documented in the health record to substantiate active participation and supervision of the patient's care by the attending physician.
+The teaching physician must personally document his/her participation in three (3) key components of the service provided by interns, residents or fellows, ie. history, exam, and medical decision making.
 In surgery, the teaching surgeon must be present during all critical or key portions of the procedure.
 During non-critical or non-key portions of the surgery, if not physically present, the teaching surgeon must be immediately available to return to the procedure.
-If circumstances prevent a teaching physician from being immediately available, then he/she must arrange for another qualified surgeon to be immediately available to assist with the procedure, if needed
+If circumstances prevent a teaching physician from being immediately available, then he/she must arrange for another gualified surgeon to be immediately available to assist with the procedure, if needed.